Overview ⏱ Wayback Asset Profile Playbook

 • It's a positioning read, not a trade recommendation.

-G AI Analysis via Groq
+G COTflow Insight via Groq

 The Dollar Index is showing an Intensity Divergence signal, as Asset Managers are reducing their long exposure despite the ongoing trend.
 A COT Index of 78% confirms the market is stretched — this is a momentum fade, not yet a reversal.
 Watch for a second consecutive week of reduction before acting.